Noviel/osnova/README.md

 - **opts.master** [true/false]:
 Default: false.
 Flag.
 Is current instance of osnova will be launched in master thread.
-- **opts.init** [function(osnova object)]:
-Function-initializer.
-Will be called after all components are ready and have full access to them.
 - **opts.start** [function(osnova object)]:
 Function-starter.
 Will be called after initialize state.
 - **opts.core** [object]: